 What is Base Paint?

 Now that you know what tint and base paint are, can I use base paint without tint?
-The answer is yes, you can but most will choose to add a tint to it to give the base paint some color.
-There may also be issues if you used base paint without tint.
+The answer is yes, you can, but most will choose to add a tint to it to give the base paint some color.
+There may also be issues if you use base paint without tint.

-In this informative article, you will learn more about base paint and tint.
+You will learn more about base paint and tint in this informative article.
 You will learn about the different paint bases and how you can tint base paint.
 You will also learn what to do if you accidentally tint a paint base.

 Can I use Base Paint Without Tint?

-Yes, you can use base paint without tint but there can be issues doing this.
-Depending on the base you choose, it is an un-tinted deep base to an un-tinted light base paint.
-Most of these paint bases do not have additional pigments that are needed to create tones and tints.
+Yes, you can use base paint without tint, but there can be issues.
+Depending on your chosen base, it is an un-tinted deep base or an un-tinted light base paint.
+Most of these paint bases do not have additional pigments needed to create tones and tints.
 They do have some basic neutral pigments.
 You can use base paint as regular paint whenever you want.

-Although you can use base paint without tint, you need to first look at what base paint you have and what are you painting over.
-You are essentially just refreshing the current color if you are using base 1 or a white base and painting over a white surface.
-Sometimes going this route will require more than a couple of coats.
+Although you can use base paint without tint, you must first look at what base paint you have and what you are painting over.
+You are essentially just refreshing the current color using base one or a white base and painting over a white surface.
+Sometimes, going this route will require more than a couple of coats.

 Related Reading:Can You Use Acrylic Paint On Metal?

 A painted base will determine how resistant the paint will be to stains and dirt.
-It will also determine what the durability of the paint will be if you have to do intense scrubbing.
+It will also determine the paint’s durability if you have to do intense scrubbing.
 When looking at base paint, you will see a number.
 The higher the number the darker the tint paint color will be.
 There are several types of paint bases, which include:

 - Light: this tint will give you a light color